 The major difference in the Fall schedule from last year to this year is that this portion of the schedule is not the start of the new season.
 The new season will start at the beginning of 2024 which makes sense.
 All of the seasons will take place inside the calendar year spread over two years.

-The RSM Classic will be the last full field event of the 2022 calendar year.
-The only event remaining before we ring in 2023 is the Hero World Challenge and that is a no cut event.
-This event should not be looked past, the tournament has come down to a playoff in four of its last six editions.
+The RSM Classic is the last full field event of the 2023 calendar year.
+The only event remaining before we ring in 2024 is the Hero World Challenge and that is a no cut event.
+This event should not be looked past, the tournament has come down to a playoff in four of its last seven editions.

 This tournament is played on two courses at the Sea Island Golf Club.
 First, we have the Seaside course which is a par 70 and measures out to just 7,005 yards from the championship tees.
 Then the Plantation course, a par 72, that stretches out to 7,060 yards.
 Both of these courses are played on really fast Bermuda grass and they are true ocean tracks on the southern tip of the island.
 You’ll see all the traditional links course staples like ocean vistas, tidal creeks, dunes and salt marshes throughout the course.
 Each of the players will play both the Plantation and Seaside courses over Thursday and Friday but then the tournament will be decided on the Seaside course over the weekend.